F2011B/ami2py/README.md

 ---------

 Creating a Database from scratch and adding symbol data to the database.
+To use the underlying constructs in compiled form, use_compiled can be set to True within the
+AmiDataBase constructor.
+This is a more or less experimental feature.

     >>> from ami2py import AmiDataBase, SymbolEntry
     >>> db = AmiDataBase(db_folder)